kavisanghavi/geo-recommender/docs/TESTING_GUIDE.md

 8. **Compare: Short Watch (Under 10s) Doesn't Count**
    - Still as Jesus Nelson
    - Go to Profiles → Click "🗑️ Clear Activity" again
-   - Go to TikTok View
+   - Go to Immersive View
    - Find a DIFFERENT venue
    - **Watch for only 5 seconds** then swipe away quickly
    - Go back to Angela's feed